 Myself” his biggest hit, or “Never Going to Fall in Love Again.”
 Or his hit that ended up in the movie, “Dirty Dancing,” “Hungry Eyes”.
 It was a song I had not heard before, “Love is All That Matters.”
 The intro starts with simple piano, right hand and then the left hand part comes in.
-It reminds me of something a parent in the kitchen would hear their child learning on the piano, practiced from the living room.
-The words and lyrics together sound like 1970s ballad. the story tells of a first or very meaningful love, after imaging what it would be to find true love.
+It reminds me of something a parent in the kitchen would hear their child practicing in the early stages of learning to play the piano, practiced from the living room.
+The words and lyrics together sound like “1970s ballad.“ The song tells the story of a first or very meaningful love, after imaging what it would be to find true love.
 Listening to it brought tears to my eyes.
-Thinking of someone imaging how finding a true love would feel and once finding it was no disappointed.
+Thinking of someone imaging how finding a true love would feel and once finding it was not disappointed.
 This is a romantic love described, and having found that in my life, this song is the sound of that emotion.
 Later in the week, I found myself listening to the song while looking through photos on my phone and Christmas cards posted on the side of the fridg in

 the kitchen.
 Photos of all of those people who mean so much in my life, people I truly do love as friends, family, neighbors, college roommates, longtime family friends, teachers and others who have special meaning in my and our life as a couple and family.
 Those thoughts warm my heart and give me an emotional hug to think of those dear people and how they have impacted my time on this planet to date.
-Each a different kind of love, as the ancient Greeks so cleverly categorized the different types of love hundreds of years ago.
+Each a different kind of love, as the ancient Greeks so cleverly categorized the different types of love a couple thousands of years ago, and then some.
 Over these past few days, the conclusion I have come to, in thinking of my life and the world we all live in, “Love IS all that Matters”…

 “Love is all that matters